Abstract nouns in English: Usage, examples and exercises

 Exercise 6: Read the following passage and determine whether the underlined words are concrete nouns or abstract nouns.

-In a village, are two boys named Zack and Cody.
+In a village, there are two boys named Zack and Cody.
 They live with their mother in a small house on a hill.
 They have a really good relationship with her.
 Zack has many talents while Cody is gifted with intelligence.
 They often help their neighbors with many tasks, so their neighbors often give them many gifts.
 However, sometimes Zack plays many naughty pranks on other kids, which causes a lot of trouble for his mother.

 Answer